Best mini amps 2026: tiny amps for powerful tones

 Bigger and better than its little brother, the Katana Mini, the Katana Mini X is a concerted attempt by BOSS to put themselves at the top of the mini amp food chain, as they have done with the rest of their full-sized Katana range.
 While the smaller Katana Mini feels a little cheap and hasn’t really set the mini amp world alight, the Katana Mini X is a different beast.

 Standout upgrades include far more effects options and more.
-The big one for any player who plans to use this regularly on the move is the change from disposable batteries (6x AAs) to an integrated rechargeable battery, charged via USB C. This is so much better and it’s a real wonder why BOSS has taken so long to upgrade to this.
+The big one for any player who plans to use this regularly on the move is the change from disposable batteries (6x AAs) to an integrated rechargeable battery, charged via USB-C. This is so much better, and it’s a real wonder why BOSS has taken so long to upgrade to this.

-The 5” speaker packs plenty of punch and notably a good amount of low end.
-Combine this with a great selection of BOSS effects and this is a really exciting amp to add to any players’ collection to achieve great tones on the move.
-As far as mini amps go, it is on the larger side, so for anybody looking for the truly tiny, it might be a little too big, but it’s still very portable and, compared to the sound it produces, it’s miniscule.
+As always with the Katana range, there is a great selection of BOSS effects, and this is a really exciting amp to add to any player’s collection to achieve great tones on the move.
+As far as mini amps go, it is on the larger side, so for anybody looking for the truly tiny, it might be a little too big, but it’s still very portable and, compared to the sound it produces, it’s minuscule.

 Best for gigging